nico-policzer/little-library/README.md

 ## User Stories
 * As a user, I want to be able to borrow and then return a book from the library
-* As a user, I want to be able to donate my old books and add them to the librarys collection
+* As a user, I want to be able to register books to the library and see the general transaction history
 * As a user, I want to be able to read through reviews of books and see their overall rating
 * As a user, I want to be able to search through the librarys book collection by author, genre and rating